How it works

 See what's hiding in your inbox.

-Connect Gmail.
-Get a free report of every cold sender and which database they came from.
+Check your email.
+Get a free report of which databases have it and how it's trending.
 No card.
 No commitment.